 2. Please don’t put the wet cloth on their forehead which does not help the baby in hiccups.

-3. The best things to cure baby hiccups after feeding just takes the time it will resolve on their own.
+3. Sometimes you don’t need to do anything to cure baby hiccups after feeding, just takes some time it will resolve on it’s own.

 Tips To Prevent Baby Hiccups After Feeding

 - Try to give your baby smaller but more frequent feeds.